 Want all the vibes of a big city museum without heading far?
-The Naval Air Station Wildwood Aviation Museum in Wildwood is a fascinating peak into military aviation and transportation (think National Air and Space Museum in D.C. without the long car trip).
+The Naval Air Station Wildwood Aviation Museum in Wildwood is a fascinating peek into military aviation and transportation (think National Air and Space Museum in D.C. without the long car trip).
 It’s housed in an authentic World War II Hangar, and kids will have a ball exploring hands-on exhibits and climbing into real planes, copters, and jeeps.
 Plus, it’s an excellent opportunity to discover the exciting history of Cape May during WWII.
-It’s no wonder NAS Wildwood is listed as one of our favorite museums in NJ—read on for more details and how it can be an engaging and educational day for your kids (and you). (featured photo credit: NJ MOM)
+It’s no wonder NAS Wildwood is listed among our favorite museums in NJ—read on for more details and how it can be an engaging, educational day for your kids (and you). (featured photo credit: NJ MOM)

 Naval Air Station Wildwood Aviation Museum